logzio/logz-docs/_source/user-guide/infrastructure-monitoring/highlights-metrics.md

 Investigate your logs to identify the root cause of any issues highlighted in your Metrics.

 In Logz.io, you can navigate seamlessly from your metrics to your logs and save time and hassle.
-Whenever your metrics visualizations highlight an issue, you can click the shortcut button **Explore in Kibana** to drill-down on the relevant logs in Kibana.
-The reason you can drill-down directly from your Metrics graphs to the corresponding logs, is that Logz.io stores both your metrics and logs in ElasticSearch.
+Whenever your metrics visualizations highlight an issue, you can click the shortcut button **Explore in OpenSearch Dashboards** to drill-down on the relevant logs in OpenSearch Dashboards.
+The reason you can drill-down directly from your Metrics graphs to the corresponding logs, is that Logz.io stores both your metrics and logs.

   <img source src="https://dytvr9ot2sszz.cloudfront.net/logz-docs/Infrastructure-monitoring/metrics-to-logs.gif" alt="metrics to logs"/>